 No two windows are alike and hardly any are perfectly square, so it's important to measure precisely for an exact fit.
 We'll tell you how to measure for blinds in a few easy steps.

 Note: These instructions apply to most products, including wood blinds, faux wood blinds, mini blinds, roman shades, roller shades, solar shades, sheer shades, cellular shades, woven wood shades, and pleated shades.
-If you’re ordering plantation shutters, draperies, vertical blinds, arch window shades, blinds for doors, bay windows or other specialty situations, we have links at the bottom of this post to more detailed instructions.
+If you're ordering shutters, draperies, vertical blinds, arch window shades, blinds for doors, bay windows or other specialty situations, we have links at the bottom of this post to more detailed instructions.

 You Got This!